 |Curatorial Unit||University of North Carlina at Chapel Hill.
 Library.
 Southern Historical Collection.|

 The following terms from Library of Congress Subject Headings suggest topics, persons, geography, etc. interspersed through the entire collection; the terms do not usually represent discrete and easily identifiable portions of the collection--such as folders or items.

 Clicking on a subject heading below will take you into the University Library's online catalog.

-David Lowry Swain, lawyer, governor, and educator, was born near Asheville, N.C., in Buncombe County.
+David Lowry Swain was a white lawyer, governor, educator, and enslaver.
+He was born near Asheville, N.C., in Buncombe County.
 His father, George Swain, was a Massachusetts native who settled in Georgia and served in the Georgia legislature and constitutional convention of 1795 before moving to the North Carolina mountains.
 Caroline Swain, his mother, was the daughter of Jesse Lane.
 Caroline Swain had four children with her first husband, David Lowry.
 She and George Swain had seven children, of whom David was the youngest.

 David Swain was educated in the Newton Academy and remained there for a time as an instructor in Latin.
 In 1822, Swain left to pursue his aspiration of becoming a lawyer and entered the junior class of the University of North Carolina.
 Older than most of the students and somewhat disappointed with the University, Swain left after only one week in order to study law in Raleigh at the school of Chief Justice John Louis Taylor.